 For a while, there was a debate over which kind of milk was the “best” for you.
-The kinds of dairy milk involved included whole milk, skim milk, two percent milk, or possibly the worst of all — non-fat milk.
+The kinds of dairy milk involved included whole milk, skim milk, 2% milk, or — possibly the worst of all — non-fat milk.

 Whole milk is extremely high in nutritional value.
-In fact, it is abundant in vitamin A, B12, D, phosphorus, selenium, magnesium, zinc, riboflavin and of course, calcium.
-While whole milk makes a mean case for providing many health benefits, the real question we want to know is — is it low carb friendly?
+It’s abundant in vitamins A, B12, D, phosphorus, selenium, magnesium, zinc, riboflavin, and of course, calcium[*].

-The macronutrients for an eight ounce cup of whole milk are eight grams of fat, eight grams of protein and 12 grams of net carbohydrates.
-This high carb count unfortunately takes milk out of the running for being a low carb friendly drink.
-However, when it comes to low carb alternatives, we’ve got your back.
+The macronutrients for an 8-ounce cup of whole cow’s milk are 8 grams of fat, 8 grams of protein, and 12 grams of net carbohydrates.
+This high-carb count, unfortunately, takes milk out of the running for being a low-carb friendly drink[*].

 Not only is almond milk one of the best plant-based milk products available today, but it comes with a list of health benefits as well.
-Almond milk is derived from — you guessed it — almonds, and packs all the same benefits you’d get from this nutritious nut.
-Some of the benefits include:
+Almond milk is derived from almonds and packs all the same benefits you’d get from this nutritious nut.
+Here are some of the benefits:

-Almond milk naturally lowers cholesterol levels while increasing the levels of good HDL (high-density lipoprotein) cholesterol.
-This is due to the monounsaturated and polyunsaturated fatty acids it contains.
+Almond milk naturally lowers LDL cholesterol while increasing the levels of good HDL (high-density lipoprotein) cholesterol.
+This is due to the monounsaturated and polyunsaturated fatty acids it contains[*].

-The antioxidants found in almond milk (vitamin E, specifically) are strong fighters against free radical damage and oxidative stress that can be caused by chemicals found in food and other things.
+The antioxidants found in almond milk (specifically vitamin E) are strong fighters against free radical damage and oxidative stress that can be caused by chemicals found in food and the environment[*].

-This low carb and keto friendly drink is only a total of 40 calories, two grams of carbs, one gram of protein and three grams of fat per one eight ounce serving making it the perfect addition to your low carb diet.
+Homemade, unsweetened almond milk contains a total of 5 calories, 0.2 grams of carbs, around 1 gram of protein, and 4 grams of fat per serving, making it the perfect addition to your low-carb diet[*].